ammarhakim/gkyl/Eq/HyperbolicEqns-README.md

   implementing Lax or other specific types of fluxes.
 Shape of `waves` matrix is (mwave X meqn).

-`rotateToLocalAligned(dir, qIn, qOut)`,`rotateToLocalAligned(dir, qIn, qOut)`
-: Rotate input conserved variable vector to a local/global coordinate system in direction `dir`.

 To ensure an efficient implementation, manually unroll small inner loops as much as possible.
 Templates from the `xsys.template` library can be used to unfold loops automatically.
+For linear systems its possible that the qFluctuations method can be hand-coded without doing any sums over waves.